KhushiMulchandani/CricketVerse/README.md

 * **HashSet**: Tracks players to prevent overcounting during innings.
 * **ArrayList/List**: Manages collections of players for team rosters and selections.

-readme_content = """# CricketVerse

-CricketVerse is a Java-based digital cricket scoring application designed to replace manual scorekeeping with an automated, efficient system.
-It records ball-by-ball match data, calculates career statistics for players, and stores match history in a persistent database.

 ## Prerequisites & Dependencies
 * **Java Development Kit (JDK):** Version 8 or higher.